PageRank: History

 PageRank was influenced by citation analysis, early developed by Eugene Garfield in the 1950s at the University of Pennsylvania, and by Hyper Search, developed by Massimo Marchiori at the University of Padua.
 In the same year PageRank was introduced (1998), Jon Kleinberg published his work on HITS.
 Google's founders cite Garfield, Marchiori, and Kleinberg in their original papers.

 Algorithm

 The PageRank algorithm outputs a probability distribution used to represent the likelihood that a person randomly clicking on links will arrive at any particular page.
 PageRank can be calculated for collections of documents of any size.
 It is assumed in several research papers that the distribution is evenly divided among all documents in the collection at the beginning of the computational process.
 The PageRank computations require several passes, called "iterations", through the collection to adjust approximate PageRank values to more closely reflect the theoretical true value.

 A probability is expressed as a numeric value between 0 and 1.
 A 0.5 probability is commonly expressed as a "50% chance" of something happening.
 Hence, a document with a PageRank of 0.5 means there is a 50% chance that a person clicking on a random link will be directed to said document.

+PageRank works on the assumption that a page is important if many other important pages link to it.
+This means the more quality backlinks a page has, the higher its PageRank score.